 As mentioned above, annual site inspections are not appropriate for evaluating the absolute performance standards for giant kelp area and reef fish standing stock, which accumulate mitigation credit incrementally over time rather than on an annual basis.
 Nonetheless, implementing reduced sampling for annual site inspections provides an opportunity to potentially decrease the number of transects sampled for these two performance standards.
 One method for accomplishing this reduction in sampling effort that maintains broad spatial coverage is to eliminate one of the transects in each of the 40 pairs in the Phase 2 primary and contingency polygons (these transects would no longer be surveyed during annual site inspections for the purpose of evaluating the relative performance standards).
-Reducing sampling effort in this manner decreases the number of transects surveyed for fish standing stock and giant kelp area from 151 to 111 transects.
+Reducing sampling effort in this manner decreases the number of transects surveyed for giant kelp area and fish standing stock from 151 to 111 transects.
 Results of analyses using data from 2009-2022 show that reducing the sample size from 151 to 111 transects would likely have little effect on reef wide estimates of the area of medium-to high density giant kelp area and fish standing stock (Figure 5).

 The percent cover of hard substrate of the Phase 1 modules and Phase 2 polygons is used to evaluate the absolute performance standard requiring at least 90% of the exposed hard substrate of Wheeler North Reef to remain available for reef biota (see #4 section 3.2).
 This measure is obtained from 82 transects during full monitoring (12 at Phase 1 and 35 pairs at Phase 2).
 The elimination of one of the transects in each pair during annual site inspections will result in the evaluation of this performance standard being based on 47 transects rather than 82.
-This reduction in sample size has little effect on the assessment of this performance standard as evidenced by the results of regression analysis which showed that annual estimates of the mean percent cover of hard substrate based on 47 and 82 transects were nearly equal (slope = 0.93) and highly correlated ($r^2 = 0.89$, p < 0.001).
+This reduction in sample size has little effect on the assessment of this performance standard as evidenced by the results of regression analysis using data from 2009-2023, which showed that annual estimates of the mean percent cover of hard substrate based on 47 and 82 transects were nearly equal (slope = 0.90) and highly correlated ( $r^2 = 0.88$ , p < 0.0001).

 Transect data are also used to estimate kelp and fish production and the abundances of sea fans and sea urchins, which form the basis for evaluating the performance standard pertaining to undesirable and invasive species (see #18, section 3.2).
-Just as data on giant kelp and fish will be collected from 111 transects at Wheeler North Reef and 15 transects at San Mateo and Barn during annual site inspections, so will data on the abundance of sea fans and sea urchins.
-Thus, the evaluation of performance standard #18 during annual site inspections will be based on 111 transects at Wheeler North Reef and 15 transects at San Mateo and Barn during production and fish production collected from 2009-2022 revealed that Wheeler North Reef would have met this performance standard in every year regardless of whether it was evaluated using full or reduced monitoring, which indicates that the reduction in sample size associated with annual site inspections will likely have little effect on the ability of Wheeler North Reef to meet this performance standard.
+Data on giant kelp and fish collected from 111 transects at Wheeler North Reef and 15 transects at San Mateo and Barn are used during annual site inspections to estimate kelp and fish production evaluate this performance standard.
+Estimates of the abundance of invasive and undesirable species (e.g., sea fans and sea urchins) across all three phases of Wheeler North Reef and the two reference reefs are also needed to evaluate this performance standard.
+Therefore, invasive and undesirable species are sampled in the 15 transects at Wheeler North Reef (spread across Phases 1 and 2), 15 transects at each of the two reference reefs, and an additional 15 transects distributed broadly across the Phase 3 polygons of Wheeler North Reef (i.e., n = 30 transects for Wheeler North Reef and n = 15 for San Mateo and Barn).
+Analyses of data for giant kelp net primary production and fish production collected from 2009-2022 revealed that Wheeler North Reef would have met this performance standard in every year regardless of whether it was evaluated using full or reduced monitoring, which indicates that the reduction in sample size associated with annual site inspections will likely have little effect on whether Wheeler North Reef meets this performance standard.